SHELTER NECK UU CAMP

 History of the Site

-Shelter Neck, was the location of the settlement school established by Boston Unitarians starting in 1900, acquired its name for its location on the “neck,” or dry land situated between the Northeast Cape Fear River and Holly Shelter Creek.
-The settlement school’s location nearly surrounded by swamps, rivers, and streams, has made it particularly susceptible to flooding for almost its entire history.
+Shelter Neck, the location of the settlement school established by Boston Unitarians starting in 1900, acquired its name for its position on the “neck,” or dry land between the Northeast Cape Fear River and Holly Shelter Creek.
+The settlement school’s location, which is nearly surrounded by swamps, rivers, and streams, has made it particularly susceptible to flooding for almost its entire history.
 The first significant inundation came in 1908.
 More recently, storms in 1999 and 2018 have sent water rushing onto the property.
-Hurricane Florence in September 2018 produced catastrophic flooding of the site.
+Hurricane Florence in September 2018 produced catastrophic flooding at the site.

 Settlement schools like the one established at Shelter Neck in 1900 were part of a social reform program inspired by the settlement movement that began in London in the late nineteenth century and spread to the United States in the early twentieth century with the founding of Hull House in Chicago.
 For the Alliance of Unitarian Women, the goal at Shelter Neck was to establish a school and church that would teach “the message of Jesus in all its simplicity and purity.”